jkminder/dlab-runai-images/README.md

 ## Caveats
 - Don't add the `--command` flag to runai submit.
 This will overwrite the script that sets up your GASPAR user.
 - You can't login to a root bash session (with `su -`).
 You have password less `sudo` rights on your GASPAR user, use this.
 - If you already have a `.bashrc` file in `/dlabscratch1/dlabscratch1/{GASPAR_USERNAME}`, please copy the contents of [`base/.bashrc`](base/.bashrc) to your file.
-This has to be done, because the script won't generate it if there is already an existing one.
+This is necessary because the script does not create it if one already exists.

 ## First Time Instructions